| com.sun.jdi.request.EventRequestManager |

 to determine if the operation is supported.

-UnsupportedOperationException | if the target VM does not support this operation. |
+MonitorContendedEnterRequest| UnsupportedOperationException | if the target VM does not support this operation. |

-Creates a new disabled MonitorContendedEnteredRequest
+Creates a new disabled MonitorContendedEnteredRequest.

 The new event request is added to the list managed by this

 EventRequestManager.
-Use enable()
+Use enable() to

 activate this event request.